 It all started back in the summer of ’03.
 Our founder and CEO, Anne Mitchell, had recently left her position as in-house counsel at MAPS, the first anti-spam blacklist, and had been brought in as CEO of Habeas, a startup that originally was intended to fight spam by using copyright and trademark law.
 The way it was supposed to work was that email senders would license a special set of email headers from Habeas, which only they were allowed to include in the email that they sent, and then the inbox providers and spam filters would allow email bearing those headers to pass to the inbox.
 Of course, spammers would copy those headers and use them too, and then, the theory went, Habeas would sue them for copyright and trademark infringement.
 Anne was brought in because she was highly respected in both the email receiving community (ISPs, inbox providers, and spam filters) and the relatively new commercial email sending community (email marketers, etc.).

-Anne ultimately left Habeas after a year, however while she was there, and because she was regularly in communication with both the email senders and the email receivers, she came to realize that while they believed themselves to be at odds with each other, both sides actually wanted the same thing: to have wanted email delivered reliably to the inbox, and, as importantly, to not have unwanted email delivered to the inbox.
+Anne ultimately left Habeas after a year, because the board at Habeas was becoming more concerned with revenue than doing the right thing, and so were becoming less concerned about who they were certifying.
+However while she was there, and because she was regularly in communication with both the email senders and the email receivers, she came to realize that while they believed themselves to be at odds with each other, both sides actually wanted the same thing: to have wanted email delivered reliably to the inbox, and, as importantly, to not have unwanted email delivered to the inbox.

 This is when Anne realized that if anybody could get them to sit down and talk to each other, she was that somebody.
 It’s also when she coined the term ‘deliverability’, inviting a half-dozen C-level decision makers from the inbox providers and spam filters, and a half-dozen C-level decision makers from the email sending side, to what she called “the Email Deliverability Summit” (later dubbed Email Deliverability Summit I, as it quickly became clear that second, larger Email Deliverability Summit was going to have to happen, and fast.
 That second summit was called Email Deliverability Summit II, and happened two months later.)